-Led by Dr Judson and Dr Speed-Andrews.
+Led by Dr Speed-Andrews and C Alderson.

 Upon initial diagnosis, patients are offered the opportunity for referral to Diabetic Education sessions.
 Diabetic patients also are invited for annual Eye Screening and Foot reviews.